ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel458UG/User_Guide.rst.txt

 DECLARE$ instruction
 ^^^^^^^^^^^^^^^^^^^^

 This instruction defines a portion of the screen as a clickable hyperlink.
 The hyperlink can invoke either a 3270 key (ENTER or PFnn), a JavaScript procedure, or an external URL.
 The generation of the hyperlink can optionally be conditional on the presence or absence of a particular value at the 3270 screen position.
 In any case, the hyperlink is generated only if the specified screen position is non-blank.
+It is designed to be used with the WEB2VIRT .htm template and in conjuction with the "GENERATE-HTML" tag.

 ::